DanielSincere/FQAuth/Deploy/Kubernetes/README.md

   7. DATABASE_URL
   8. REDIS_URL

-4. Send the secrets up to your cluster

-    kubectl apply -f Deploy/Kubernetes/secrets/fqauth-secrets.yml

-5. Deploy the App
+3. Deploy the App

-    kubectl apply -Rf Deploy/Kubernetes/app/
+    kubectl apply -Rf Deploy/Kubernetes/

-6. Set up ingress resources in your cluster and load balancer
+4. Set up ingress resources in your cluster and load balancer

-7. After you login the first time, you may manually add the admin role to your user in the database, as that's not supported yet in the UI.
+5. After you login the first time, you may manually add the admin role to your user in the database, as that's not supported yet in the UI.

     UPDATE `USER` SET roles = '{"admin"}'::text[]